 1. Philosophy of Language:

 Python is a language widely praised for its simplicity and readability.
 Most of all, its design philosophy focuses on the readability of code.
 The syntax helps the developer reduce the lines used in expressing thoughts.
-Because of its simplicity and clarity, Python is very suitable for beginners and people who want to swiftly develop projects, without spending much time on complicated syntax.
+Because of its simplicity and clarity, Python is very suitable for beginners and people who want to swiftly develop projects without spending much time on complicated syntax.
+If you’re just starting out, be sure to check out our Python beginners guide to get up and running with confidence.

 On the other hand, Ruby is based on “developer happiness.”
 Ruby focuses on flexibility and freedom by letting developers express themselves more naturally.
 This is what often results in elegant and concise code, but this may easily morph into something unpredictable, especially if the documentation isn’t good.